Tolulope Arotile, Nigeria’s first female combat helicopter pilot, died after being involved in an accident on July 14, 2020.

 Here are some facts about her.

-1. Tolulope Arotile was born in 1995 and grew up in Kaduna.
+1. Tolulope Arotile was born on December 13, 1995, and grew up in Kaduna.

 3. Arotile attended the Air Force Schools in Kaduna for her primary and secondary education.

-4. She joined the Nigerian Air Force 401 Flying training school Kaduna on the 22nd of December 2012.
+4. She joined the Nigerian Air Force 401 Flying Training School, Kaduna, on the 22nd of December 2012.

 5. She graduated and became an officer in the force on the 16th of September 2017.

-6. She was selected to train in South Africa following her performance during her initial flying training course at 401 Flying Training School Kaduna.
+6. She was selected to train in South Africa following her performance during her initial flying training course at 401 Flying Training School, Kaduna.

 7. She acquired 460 hours of flight within 14 months in a helicopter as of October 2019.